dmlc/gluon-nlp/scripts/nmt/machine_translation.rst

 Machine Translation
 -------------------

-The script trains the GNMT model on the IWSLT2015 dataset.
+Use the following command to train the GNMT model on the IWSLT2015 dataset.

 .. code-block:: bash